iburn78/open-trading-api/work/note.md

 - manage agents (easy to see like EXCEL)
 - agent manager to use multi threads or multi cmd/terminal

+### [long term strategy related]
+- review over-night behavior of server and agent: technically
+    * order_manager records data daily (keeps for multiple days)
+    * agent orderbook keeps all orders
+- make multi-day (longer terms) strategy possible (necessary at all?)
+    * currently agent sync with daily data
+    * may need to engage agent manager
+- may need to build server/agent scheduler/controller

 ### [immediate next]
 - viewing the snapshot of an agent (using rich or FastAPI etc for web)
 - performance measure: agant orderbook has to have parse function (to get the summary of orders)